What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 Pre and Post-Surgical Considerations

-Before and after cherry eye surgery, your veterinarian may suggest specific pre and post-operative care for optimal comfort and recovery for your pet.
-A popular suggestion is prescribed eye drops/ointments, which help maintain eye moisture while decreasing inflammation and preventing secondary infections.
-Your vet will give instructions regarding the frequency, duration, and any additional post-op care requirements to help your pet recover.
+Before and after cherry eye surgery, your veterinarian may suggest specific pre-and-post-operative care for optimal comfort and recovery for your pet.
+A popular suggestion is the use of prescribed eye drops/ointments, which help maintain eye moisture while decreasing inflammation and preventing secondary infections.
+Your veterinarian will provide instructions regarding the frequency, duration, and any additional post-operative care requirements to help your pet recover.

 Can Pet Insurance Cover Cherry Eye Surgery Costs?